 The Prophet(pbuh) said: “The best of charity is when a Muslim man gains knowledge, then he teaches it to his Muslim brother.”Abu Huraira- Ibn Magah

 The messenger of Allah (pbuh) said: “I and the one who looks after an orphan will be like this in Paradise.” showing his middle and index fingers and separating them.”
 Sahl bin Sa’d bin Malik

 6. The charity that keeps on giving

-If a person performs a deed that continues to benefit others in a good way, the performer of the deed will continue to collect the rewards for his or her single act for as long as it benefits others (even after the person passes away).
+If a person performs a deed that continues to benefit others in a good way, the performer of the deed will continue to collect the rewards for his/her single act for as long as it helps others (even after the person passes away).